luau-lang/rfcs/docs/constant-tau.md

 ## Summary

-Implement a constant `math.tau` to hold the tau constant.
+Define a constant value `math.tau` to be the tau constant.

 ## Motivation